 Sheridan’s 1864 Shenandoah Valley Campaign

-Little did he know it, but the newly minted 2nd Lieutenant Beard would be forced to take on more responsibility sooner than he could have imagined.
-Just 2 days after their respective promotions, the regiment was engaged in the Battle of Berryville, Virginia; two days after that, on 5 September 1864, Captain Daniel Oyster was shot in the left shoulder at Berryville.
+Little did he know it, but the newly minted Second Lieutenant Beard would be forced to take on more responsibility sooner than he could have imagined.
+Just two days after their respective promotions, the regiment was engaged in the Battle of Berryville, Virginia; shortly after that, on 5 September 1864, Captain Daniel Oyster was shot in the left shoulder at Berryville.
 He survived, but needed several weeks to recuperate before returning to full duty.

 Still others departed also departed from their regiment over the next few weeks upon expiration of their respective three-year terms of service.
 For the remaining members of the 47th, the fighting was not yet over, and those still on duty were about to engage in their regiment’s greatest moments of valor.